niiloArction/surface-chart-comparison/README.md

 - **Hardware scaling**
     - Perhaps something which is not talked about enough; hardware acceleration enables utilizing the power of device graphics processing units (GPU).
 As a result of this, LightningChart JS performance skyrockets when powerful hardware is used.

+It is worth noting, that this is not as simple as "if something is hardware accelerated then it must perform well".
+There are large differences even between performance of hardware accelerated web charts.

 **Let's see what happens when LightningChart JS is used with a powerful machine ...**

 We performed a separate test iteration with a more powerful PC (Ryzen 9 5900X, 64GB RAM, RTX 3080) to see what is the maximum capability of LightningChart JS Surface charts.
 Here's the results!